All Episodes

 You know, Rush Limbaugh, who has a very definitive opinion and is very, very much to the right.

-And not afraid to not say it either.
+And I'm afraid to say it.

-And also very entertaining.
+And also, very entertaining.

 Love him or hate him.

-He's extraordinarily good at what he does, and a lot of liberal voices, I think, have said, you know, the problem is we don't have anybody articulating our point of view who's that entertaining.
+And a lot of liberal voices, I think, have said, you know, the problem is we don't have anybody articulating our point of view who's that entertaining.

-And that's that's the problem.
+And that's the problem.

-Now, this is uh somewhat troubling to me.
+Now, this is somewhat troubling to me.

 This indicates that some of the libs are starting to understand their plight.

-It was fun while they were ignorant and continued to bash their heads against the wall, but this Sam Rubin guy pretty much understands it.
+It was fun while they were ignorant and continued to bash their heads against the wall.

-Uh whether that'll mean anything to the efforts of liberals to be entertained.
+Whether that'll mean anything to the efforts of liberals to be entertained.

 How can anybody be entertaining who's constantly outraged and angry and ticked off?